jdb/jdb.github.com/sources/concurrent.txt

 #.
 With the :func:`inlineCallbacks` decorator, :func:`title` implicitly
-   returns a deferred, and the reactor will call the function again when an asynchronous result is available.
+   returns a deferred, and the reactor will call the function again when the result of the http request is available.

 #. :func:`getPage` is one of the many (many many actually)
    asynchronous function offered by Twisted, it returns a deferred, whose result is the html string.
-The low level steps composing :func:`getPage` are asynchronous as well: the DNS request turning the ``twistedmatrix.com`` into an IP address will not block the application either !
+The low level steps composing :func:`getPage` are asynchronous as well: even the DNS request turning the ``twistedmatrix.com`` into an IP address will not block the application !

    Twisted offers asynchronous function for managing UDP and TCP socket, but also offers high level functions for making request in